dbd-challenge/dbdc3/docs/data/index.md

 The four datasets, CIC_115, YI_100 in dbdc3/en/dev/ and CIC_50, YI_50 in dbdc3/en/test/ were re-annotated and are stored under dbdc3_revised folder.
 In the original data, each annotator was allowed to annotate a part of a dialogue; however, in the revised data, each annotator was obliged to annotate all utterances of a dialogue in a row.
 This revision slightly increased the inter-annotator agreement.

 ## Context data (DBDC3_context.zip)

-This dataset was made by DBDC3 Task Organizers based on [Stanford Question Answering Dataset (SQuAD)](https://rajpurkar.github.io/SQuAD-explorer/).
+This dataset was made by DBDC3 Task Organizers by using [Stanford Question Answering Dataset (SQuAD)](https://rajpurkar.github.io/SQuAD-explorer/).
 The data can be used for both profit and nonprofit purposes under the CC BY-SA 4.0 license.
 The data contain short paragraphs used as context for DBDC3.

 # Sponsors
-We gratefully acknowledge the generous support provided by the following:
+We gratefully acknowledge the generous support provided by the following sponsors:

 <a href="https://www.d-itlab.co.jp/?lang=en"><img src="https://dbd-challenge.github.io/dbdc3/images/IT_LAB_logo_20111221.png" width="300"></a>